hitblast/filthy-rich/README.md

 ```

 > [!WARNING]
-> All development work happens in the [Codeberg repository](https://codeberg.org/hitblast/filthy-rich); this GitHub mirror is primarily for *receiving* pull requests from the broader spectrum of the userbase.
+> All development work happens in the [Codeberg repository](https://codeberg.org/hitblast/filthy-rich); the GitHub mirror is primarily for *receiving* pull requests from the broader spectrum of the userbase.

 > [!NOTE]
 > Requires Rust 1.82.0 or later.